Summary

 Explore

-After each student has completed the activity, ask pairs to work together to find the statistical probability of each player making a successful shot.
-The probability should be represented in decimal, reduced fraction, and percentage forms.
+Allow enough time for each student to have a turn shooting the ball.
+Have pairs then work together to find the statistical probability of each player making a successful shot.
+Tell students to record the probability for both players at the bottom of their handouts in decimal, reduced fraction, and percentage forms.

 Explain